TRUST, TRANSPARENCY AND GETTING BACK TO THE OFFICE

 For some people, a job is just a job.
 For others, the overarching hope is that a job is a source of fulfilment because it provides a sense of meaningful contribution to society.
 This means that individuals want to be motivated and engaged by their work.

-Daniel Pink said the intrinsic (or internal) motivation has three aspects:
+Daniel Pink said that intrinsic (or internal) motivation has three aspects:

 According to this model, feeling trusted to do your work with a degree of freedom is a key aspect of what it means to be fulfilled at work – and therefore happier and more engaged at work.
 Trust is a key component of workplace wellbeing.